 But that gap in voting decreases significantly when we consider only registered voters—to 10 percent between Asians and whites, and 9 percent between Latinas and whites.
 So when immigrant women are registered, they are almost as likely to vote as their native-born counterparts.

-New American Media, the top 10 countries of origin by citizenship were: Vietnam, the Philippines, Cuba, China, Korea, the Dominican Republic, Canada, El Salvador, India, and Mexico.
+Immigrant women, furthermore, are more likely than men to be citizens.
+In a 2009 study by New American Media, the top 10 countries of origin by citizenship were: Vietnam, the Philippines, Cuba, China, Korea, the Dominican Republic, Canada, El Salvador, India, and Mexico.
 In all but the Vietnamese community, a greater percentage of women then men are citizens.
 And for most women, the top reason they become citizens is to be able to vote.

 At the New American Leaders Project, in less than a year we have trained 160 individuals to run for office, and 54 percent of our participants have been women.
 And around the country, these women are running for offices from school board to state Senate.
 In Dripping Springs, Texas, Thao Phan is a candidate for school board, and in Phoenix, Ariz., Raquel Teran is seeking a seat in the state Senate.